 1. Start Your Day With a Conditioning Cuticle Oil

 According to Saulsbery, the morning is the best time to apply cuticle oil as it preps your skin for any daily wear and tear ahead.
-But if you don’t have one on hand, don’t fret, just head to your pantry.
+But if you do not have one on hand, do not fret, just head to your pantry.
 Saulsbery’s insider secret is that any of your nut or plant-based oils will do the trick, and olive oil is the expert’s favorite.
 “It provides the hydration needed to keep nails moisturized, and helps soften your nails and cuticles, keeping them healthier and strong,” she says.

 2. Do an At-home Hand Soak